 To do this requires that the source tree is installed.
 Then perform the following steps:

-# make -DLEAPSECONDS all install
+# cd /usr/src/share/zoneinfo # make clean # make -DLEAPSECONDS all install # make clean

 This rebuilds all the time zone files with the leap second information specified in /usr/src/share/zoneinfo/leapseconds, then reinstalls them into /usr/share/zoneinfo.